 THE CLIMATE CURRICULUM PROJECT

-Students from the Boston Student Advisory Council and dedicated science teachers have worked together to create a framework of lessons to incorporate essential concepts about Climate Change into K-12 science lessons.
-This is a partnership between people in the Boston Public Schools that care about Climate Change and want to develop a curriculum to help current and future students learn more about how our planet is changing.
+With that in mind, Boston Public Schools teacher Timothy Gay, students from the Boston Student Advisory Council and dedicated science teachers came together to create a framework of lessons to incorporate climate change education into K-12 science lessons.
+This project has been a collaboration of many people in the Boston Public School system, all of whom care about climate change and wanted to develop a curriculum to help students everywhere (not just Boston) learn more about our changing planet.

-I spent the past twelve months working with other teachers in the district to write lesson and units and develop a curriculum about climate change for other science teachers to implement whenever possible into their own curriculum.
-Additionally we worked with dedicated high school students from all across Boston as with Youth on Board which oversees the “Boston Student Advisory Council”(BSAC) to incorporate student voice as part of the lessons, focusing on social and environmental justice issue.
+Tim spent twelve months working with other teachers in the district to write lessons and units and to develop a curriculum about climate change for other science teachers to incorporate into their own curriculums.
+Additionally, he worked with dedicated high school students from across Boston with the “Boston Student Advisory Council”(BSAC) to include student voice as part of the lessons and ensure there is a focus on social and environmental justice issues.

-Youth on Board co-administers the Boston Student Advisory Council with the Office of Engagement of the Boston Public Schools.
+Youth on Board co-administers the Boston Student Advisory Council with the Boston Public Schools Office of Engagement.
 BSAC is a citywide body of elected student leaders representing most BPS high schools.
 BSAC organizers work to identify and address pertinent student issues, thereby putting students at the center of the decisions that affect them the most.
-BSAC acts as the student union of the district, leading organizing efforts, forging relationships with district and city-leaders, impacting policy change, and transforming school culture across the board.
+BSAC acts as the student union of the district by leading organizing efforts, forging relationships with district and city-leaders, impacting policy change and transforming school culture across the board.

-Please contact me if you would like to collaborate on lesson planning, professional development, or any form of climate curriculum.
+Please contact us if you would like to collaborate on lesson planning, professional development, or any form of climate curriculum.